CopernicaMarketingSoftware/Documentation/Yothalot/connection.md

 ));
 ```
 Where `"host"` holds the hostname of RabbitMQ, `"user"` holds the user name of
-RabbitMQ, `"Password"` holds the password of RabbitMQ, `"vhost"` holds the
+RabbitMQ, `"password"` holds the password of RabbitMQ, `"vhost"` holds the
 virtual host of RabbitMQ, `"routingkey"` holds the routing key.
 All keys have a
 default value.
 The default values are "localhost", "guest", "guest", "/", """",
 and "mapreduce" respectively.